smartdevicelink/sdl_evolution/proposals/nnnn-haptic-projection.md

 ## Motivation

 App developers must manually call the SendHapticData RPC.
-The automatic haptic data calculation will insure more apps will support haptic touches.
+The automatic haptic data calculation will ensure more apps will support haptic touches.
 Manual haptic data allows OpenGL projection to set their data properly.

 ## Proposed solution

-Enhance the `VirtualDisplayEncoder.SdlPresentation` class to traverse it's view hierarchy looking if each view `View#isFocusable()`.
+Enhance the `VirtualDisplayEncoder.SdlPresentation` class to traverse its view hierarchy looking if each view `View#isFocusable()`.

 Examples of required changes: